-The increase in the number of cryptocurrencies affords the consumer a more extensive choice of coins to use.
-However, exchanging them when the need arises proves a tedious affair due to the different blockchain technologies.
+The increase in the number of cryptocurrencies affords the consumer a more extensive choice of coins.
+However, exchanging them when needed proves a tedious affair due to the different blockchain technologies.

-Usually, the parties will have to find a third entity such as a cryptocurrency exchange, to act as the transaction’s trustee.
-Consequently, it could be both expensive and time-consuming as not all cryptocurrency exchanges support all coins.
-Migration of accounts or sourcing for intermediary currencies would be the only recourse.
+Usually, the parties will have to find a third entity, such as a cryptocurrency exchange, to act as the transaction’s trustee.
+Consequently, it could be expensive and time-consuming as not all cryptocurrency exchanges support all coins.
+Therefore, the only recourse is migration of accounts or sourcing for intermediary currencies.

 Understanding Atomic Swaps